NYU-Processor-Design/PurdNyUart/docs/BaudRateGen.md

 `[Oversample / 2]`<sup>th</sup> edge being directly in the center of the `txClk` period.

-This is achieved with two "wait" zones, the `preWait` zone and the `postWait` zone, which account for the indivisble remainder of the `rate` divided by the `Oversample`.
+The `rxClk` is kept synchronized with the `txClk` via two "wait" zones, the `preWait` zone and the `postWait` zone, which account for the indivisble remainder of the `rate` divided by the `Oversample`.
 Each wait zone is about half of the remainder.

-Additionally, the `rxClk` is shifted a half-period (ie, `rxRate / 2`) left within the overall `txClk` period, to further center the sampling.
+Additionally, the `rxClk` is shifted a half-period (ie, `rxRate / 2`) within the overall `txClk` period, to further center the sampling.
 This shift is referred to as the `offset` within the rate calculations.